Callstack presents

 BRINGING WORLDS TOGETHER

-Experience in-depth discussions on full-stack development with React and get practical insights on cross-platform app development with React Native.
+Join in-depth discussions on full-stack development with React and cross-platform app development with React Native.
+Explore the tools and best practices not to be heard elsewhere.

 RUC 2025 SPEAKERS